-This was the final RV park I chose at the end of my Natchez Trace Parkway Tour heading south from Nashville.
-After a month fully exploring the Trace, I was ready for some full service campground pampering and this was definitely the stop for that.
-The campground is separated into two sections, north and south (see site maps linked above).
+November 22-27, 2014 – River View RV Park was the home I chose at the end of my Natchez Trace Parkway Tour.
+I started heading south from Nashville on October 27 and ended up in Natchez on November 22.
+After fully exploring the Trace, I was ready for some full service campground pampering and this was definitely the stop for that.
+The campground has two sections, north and south (Site Map).

 This view shows the far south end looking into the campground from the river.
 The sites from #111 – 106 are the most requested over here due to lower levee level that allows better view of the Mississippi.